 Request timed out.

 Request timed out.

-Request timed out.

-Request timed out.

-Request timed out.

 '''

 The above example shows the results of one successful and one unsuccessful PING.
 The PING protocol uses "impc" request and response packets.
 Four "impc requests" were issued by PING and four (or zero) "impc responses" were received.